-According to the doctor of historical sciences Valentin Falin, the main change in the international situation after the end of the Second World War was precisely the further and sharp deepening of the disastrous split of the world that began in 1917 in the year into two opposing socio-political blocs.
-The world divided into two camps soon after the end of World War II, and the Iron Curtain fell between them.
-Who lowered him, who initiated this split of humanity?
+According to the doctor historical Valentin Falina, the main change in the international situation after the end of World War II was precisely the further and sharp deepening of the disastrous split of the world that began in 1917 into two opposing socio-political blocs.
+The world split into two camps shortly after the end of World War II, and the Iron Curtain fell between them.
+Who dropped it, who initiated this split of humanity?

 He was tormented by "black dogs"